SenithuPiumjith/Smart-Hospital-Resource-Allocation-System/README.md

-# Smart Hospital & Resource Allocation System
+# Smart Hospital and Resource Allocation System

 A menu driven patient intake, billing, and resource allocation system written in C. Registers patients, triages them by urgency, allocates beds in real time, generates itemized bills, and produces operational analytics  with data that persists across runs.